Sabicool/Medicine/01 Disciplines/Respiratory/Conditions/Acute Pulmonary Oedema.md

 	- Renal disease
 	- Anaemia
 	- Non-compliance with diet or medication (e.g. dialysis patient)
+- See [derranged physiology section on causes of pulmonary oedema](https://derangedphysiology.com/main/required-reading/cardiovascular-intensive-care/Chapter-230/pulmonary-oedema) for extended list
 # Sources
 - https://coreem.net/core/ape/
 - https://derangedphysiology.com/main/required-reading/cardiovascular-intensive-care/Chapter-230/pulmonary-oedema
+-

 [^1]: Apparently RCTs have shown that US is better for diagnosing pulmonary oedema in patients with undifferentiate respiratory distress
 [^2]: Retrospective studies have shown that morphine has resulted in increased mortality and ICU admission rate